-The Explanatory Memorandum to the Bill states that essential expenditure is likely to be regarded as in members' best financial interests if it is competitively priced and continues to achieve its intended outcomes, but discretionary expenditure must be justified by a business case supported by analysis and quantifiable metrics to reflect expected financial outcomes.
-In other words, there is a significantly greater level of scrutiny for discretionary expenditure.
+The Explanatory Memorandum to the Bill states that essential expenditure is likely to be regarded as in members' best financial interests if it is competitively priced and continues to achieve its intended

-&lt;sup>25 Annexure A.
+25 Annexure A.

-&lt;sup>26 We note that APRA has provided some guidance in its information paper on findings from their thematic review of RSE licensee expenditure dated October 2021, however, the guidance is limited and focused on marketing expenditure.
-Explanatory Memorandum to the Treasury Laws Amendment (Your Future, Your Super) Bill 2021, 41.
+26 We note that APRA has provided some guidance in its information paper on findings from their thematic review of RSE licensee expenditure dated October 2021, however, the guidance is limited and focused on marketing expenditure.

+27 Explanatory Memorandum to the Treasury Laws Amendment (Your Future, Your Super) Bill 2021, 41.